lucastravi/item-catalog/README.md

 ## Considerations
 This application can be used for another purposes instead of Pokemon.
 The py files are generic named with item and category.
 I hope you enjoy it!

+## Copyrights
+All the codes wich helped in this application development were obtained from open source fonts, such as GitHub, Stackoverflow, Udacity forums, etc.